Last updated: April 2023

 What Is Pinterest?

-Pinterest can be used as a powerful traffic generation and lead sourcing tool.
-Many businesses and blogger niches have reported that 50-90% of their organic traffic actually comes from Pinterest!
+Pinterest can be used as a powerful traffic generation and lead sourcing tool for a variety of small businesses and brands.
+Many business owners and bloggers have reported that 50-90% of their organic referral traffic comes from Pinterest!

 Who Uses Pinterest?